epiviz/epiviz-website/tutorials/content/metaviz/tutorialUI.md

 ## Creating Heatmap linked to taxonomic hierarchy and navigation updates

 The next step will be to add a heatmap that is linked to the 'FacetZoom' navigation widget and show how the components are linked to allow us to explore the data.
 For this demonstration, we focus on 50 samples from the same country.
-In this dataset, the samples from Bangladesh are evenly split between case and control and we will therefore focus on Bangladesh.
+For this dataset, we chose to focus on the samples from Bangladesh as they are evenly split between case and control.
 In order to add a heatmap, we will need to click 'Add Visualizations' then 'Add new heatmap'.
 Once the measurement browser pop-up appears, select the 'msd16s' datasource and click 'next'.The lowest level of the FacetZoom is the level of aggregation for data visualizations we will add next.

 ![](/images/metaviz/HeatmapPopup1.png)